Caitlin's Way: Guest stars

 Danny O'Donoghue is Caitlin's former foster brother.
-We meet him in Season 3.
 Caitlin and Danny used to live in the same foster home, and Danny would always try to keep Caitlin out of trouble since he's older.
 One day Danny couldn't take it anymore and took off.
 Danny eventually joined MyTown, but he has since gone on to join The Script.